cubixel/TutorPoint/README.md

-# Software-Engineering-Project Development Branch
+# TutorPoint Development Branch
 Repository for Group 2, MEng Software Engineering Project.

-This is the development branch for Tutor-Point.
-This branch is seperate to main in that main must always be fully functioning, customer facing version of the software.
+The development branch is seperate to the master in that the master must always be fully functioning, customer presentable version of the software.

-This branch will contain the complete history of the project, whereas master will contain an abridged version
+This branch can be merged with feature branches after a feature's completion in order to be itegrated with the main program, which is then merged with the master branch at the end of an iteration.

+<i>For more details, please refer to the company QA Manual.</i>